 Day - That period defined as “day“ in Northwest‘s FERC Gas Tariff, as amended from time to time.
 The date of a Day shall be that of its beginning.

-Deficient Quantity - The amount of gas Seller fails to make available at the Point (s) of Delivery below the Nominated Quantity for that Day for reasons other than Force Majeure.

 FERC - The Federal Energy Regulatory Commission or any successor regulatory agency or body having authority to regulate the rates and services of any interstate pipeline transporter of gas sold under this Agreement.

-Gas Inventory Charge – Calculated by multiplying the Take Deficiency by an amount equal to the positive difference between the Purchase Price and the Gas Daily “Daily Midpoint” price for gas delivered to Northwest at Rocky Mountains (NW, Wyoming Pool).
-If the difference between the Purchase Price and the index price is negative, the Gas Inventory Charge shall be zero.
+Gas - Methane and other gaseous hydrocarbons.

 Imbalance Charges – Any fees, penalties, costs or charges (in cash or in kind) assessed by a Transporter or local distribution company for failure to satisfy or exceeding the Transporter's or LDC balance and/or nomination requirements

+Interest Rate - On any date, two percent over the per annum rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N. A. as established by the administrative body of such bank charged with the responsibility of establishing such rate, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

+Letter of Credit - An irrevocable standby letter of credit established by a Party (the "Account Party") and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the "Beneficiary Party").

+Material Adverse Change - [to be inserted by credit].

+MinMQ - For a particular Month, a quantity of gas in MMBtu equal the DCQ times the number of Days in the Month.

 MMBtu - One million (1,000,000) British thermal units measured at an absolute pressure of 14.73 pounds per square inch absolute (psia) at 60oF on a dry basis.

 Month - A period of time commencing on the first Day of a calendar month and ending on the last Day of such calendar month.

-Monthly Minimum Quantity - For a particular Month, a quantity of gas in MMBtu equal the DCQ times the number of Days in the Month.

 Nominated Quantity - For any particular Day, the quantity of gas specified by Buyer in its standing nomination to Seller, pursuant to Section 4.2, that Buyer elects to purchase on such Day.
 The Nominated Quantity shall not exceed the DCQ.

 Northwest - Northwest Pipeline Corporation or any successor thereto.